 Transfer by Party A. Notwithstanding Section 7 of this Agreement,

-(i) Party A may at its own expense (which shall include any expenses reasonably incurred by Party B) assign and delegate in whole, but not in part, its rights and obligations under this Agreement, upon five (5) days’ prior written notice, without the consent of Party B, to any Affiliate of Party A, provided that, (a) the transferee assumes in writing the rights and obligations of Party A so assigned; (b) as a result of such assignment and delegation, no Event of Default, Potential Event of Default or Termination Event would occur and be continuing and the transfer would not result in a higher cost of capital for FSA in respect of theeither Policy; (c) on the date of such transfer, the transferee shall make the representations set out in Part 3 of this Agreement; (d) the creditworthiness of the transferee is not materially weaker than that of Party A and has the same or a higher credit rating than that of Party A immediately prior to the proposed transfer date; and (e) the Calculation Agent under the Agreement is Party B or a Dealer.
+(i) Party A may at its own expense (which shall include any expenses reasonably incurred by Party B) assign and delegate in whole, but not in part, its rights and obligations under this Agreement, upon five (5) days’ prior written notice, without the consent of Party B, to any Affiliate of Party A, provided that, (a) the transferee assumes in writing the rights and obligations of Party A so assigned; (b) as a result of such assignment and delegation, no Event of Default, Potential Event of Default or Termination Event would occur and be continuing and the transfer would not result in a higher cost of capital for FSA in respect of either Policy; (c) on the date of such transfer, the transferee shall make the representations set out in Part 3 of this Agreement; (d) the creditworthiness of the transferee is not materially weaker than that of Party A and has the same or a higher credit rating than that of Party A immediately prior to the proposed transfer date; and (e) the Calculation Agent under the Agreement is Party B or a Dealer.

-(ii) Party A may at its own expense (which shall include any expenses reasonably incurred by Party B) assign and delegate in whole, but not in part, its rights and obligations under this Agreement, upon ten (10) days’ prior written notice, with the consent of Party B and FSA (which consent shall not be unreasonably withheld, to any third party, provided that, (a) the transferee assumes in writing the rights and obligations of Party A so assigned; (b) as a result of such assignment and delegation, no Event of Default, Potential Event of Default or Termination Event would occur and be continuing and the transfer would not result in a higher cost of capital for FSA in respect of theeither Policy; (c) on the date of such transfer, the transferee shall make the representations set out in Part 3 of this Agreement; (d) FSA’s policies in effect at such time would permit it to enter into, or guarantee the obligations of Party B under the Agreement to any entity such as the transferee; (e) the transferee, or its guarantor, has a long term senior unsecured debt rating of at least “A” from Standard & Poor’s Ratings Group (or any successor) (“S&P”) or “A2” from Moody’s Investors Services, Inc. (or any successor) (“Moody’s”) immediately prior to the proposed transfer date and (f) the Calculation Agent under the Agreement is a Dealer.
+(ii) Party A may at its own expense (which shall include any expenses reasonably incurred by Party B) assign and delegate in whole, but not in part, its rights and obligations under this Agreement, upon ten (10) days’ prior written notice, with the consent of Party B and FSA (which consent shall not be unreasonably withheld, to any third party, provided that, (a) the transferee assumes in writing the rights and obligations of Party A so assigned; (b) as a result of such assignment and delegation, no Event of Default, Potential Event of Default or Termination Event would occur and be continuing and the transfer would not result in a higher cost of capital for FSA in respect of either Policy; (c) on the date of such transfer, the transferee shall make the representations set out in Part 3 of this Agreement; (d) FSA’s policies in effect at such time would permit it to enter into, or guarantee the obligations of Party B under the Agreement to any entity such as the transferee; (e) the transferee, or its guarantor, has a long term senior unsecured debt rating of at least “A” from Standard & Poor’s Ratings Group (or any successor) (“S&P”) or “A2” from Moody’s Investors Services, Inc. (or any successor) (“Moody’s”) immediately prior to the proposed transfer date and (f) the Calculation Agent under the Agreement is a Dealer.

 ENRON NORTH AMERICA CORP.